When is the ideal time to order a wedding artbox?

 I have made wedding boxes to be given on the big day (in which case I’ll need a sneaky preview of the outfits) but just as commonly, after the event (sometimes decades after!).

 The price for a simple Custom Portrait wedding artbox starts at $950 / $1150 (UK £790 / £990) for a small box/medium box.

 Price includes the customised couple in their wedding attire (including bouquet), and the photographic backdrop of your choice.

-Additional custom retinue figures – e.g. bridesmaids – are from $70 each.
+Additional custom retinue figures – e.g. bridesmaids – from $70-$120 each.
 Example: Alex and Amanda

 I am happy to discuss any other special requests you have eg a vintage car, a winter wonderland scene, and quote prices.